Flowerinno/shopify-examples/README.md

-# I'm just a guy exploring Shopify
+# I'm just a gay exploring Shopify

 The main goal is to simplify the process of learning Shopify's Polaris design system by providing examples and code snippets.
 I will be adding more examples as I explore more of the design system.
 Most of the examples assume that you have a basic understanding of React (Remix), GraphQL.